blaisemGH/PowerShell/README.md

 ### Import-Yaml

-* This function takes an input yaml file and outputs a psobject, e.g., `Import-Yaml -Path file.yaml` or `Get-Item file.yaml | Import-Yaml`.
-It's analogous to the standard Import-Csv cmdlet, although it may be lacking some bells and whistles in terms of parameters.
+* This function takes an input yaml file and outputs a hashtable, e.g., `Import-Yaml -Path file.yaml` or `Get-Item file.yaml | Import-Yaml`.
+It's analogous to the standard Import-Csv cmdlet, although it's lacking the full PSObject functionality; however this should be straightforward to incorporate.

   At the time of writing this, I am consulting a product migrating to Kubernetes, where all the config files are in yaml.
 I feel that allowing my legacy PowerShell batch module to be configured in yaml and abstracting the rest of the PS code away as much as possible will be best for the future.
 My module will simply need to parse the yaml files in the background, hence this function.
 Also, since my customers are banks, downloading third-party modules is a no-no, so bundling this logic natively causes the least friction.

+### ConvertFrom-Yaml

+* This function is similar to ConvertFrom-Json, but it takes YAML code and converts it into a hashtable.
+It is currently embedded in the Import-Yaml file and was added for completeness, as one can now import from a yaml file like Import-Csv or from raw yaml code like ConvertFrom-Json.
+I added it as an afterthought in a couple minutes, and this shows.
+It is essentially the same as Import-Yaml as it serializes incoming raw code to a temporary file, thereby creating a yaml file that can be parsed the same way Import-Yaml does it.
+This is trivial to refactor into a proper function when I have a motive to.

 ### Export-PowerShellDataFile

 * This function takes an object and writes it to a path, similar to Export-CSV.
 This means you can now convert from other file formats to a PowerShellDataFile, e.g., `Invoke-WebRequest 'https://api.github.com/repos/PowerShell/PowerShell/issues' | ConvertFrom-Json | Export-PowerShellDataFile -Path config.psd1`.

   When I wrote the Import-Yaml function, due to another psd1 interface I had, for better or worse I parse the yaml file by converting it into essentially real PS code in-memory, which means it's the same content as a PowerShellDataFile.
-Therefore, it wasn't much of a logical leap to conclude it might be useful to serialize this to an actual psd1 file.
-I wrote the write function quickly, but I realized this only works on yaml files, and I thought it'd be nice to be able to interoperate with other common file formats.
+Therefore, it wasn't much of a logical leap to jump on the idea it might be useful to serialize this to an actual psd1 file.
+I wrote a function for this quickly, but I realized this only works on yaml files, and I thought it'd be nice to be able to interoperate with other common file formats.
 So I dug out another function I had borrowed [from Dave-Wyatt](https://stackoverflow.com/a/34383464/6076137) and expanded it for this use-case.
-It should now serialize any generic psobject to a psd1 file.
+It should now serialize any generic psobject/hashtable to a psd1 file.
 Keep in mind psd1 is for config files.
 Don't take a giant csv object and try to turn it into a psd1 ;)

 ### Checkpoint-ModuleVersion
 * This function contains comment-based help for its description.
 Please refer to this for more information.
 Background: Since I work in closed environments at customers, I desired a means of offline version control for my modules.
 This function was my approach.
 Even if using Git, it can still streamline your workflow as it presents a convenient means to update your module version and archive it.